mohamadhoseinmarvi/mohamadhoseinmarvi/README.md

 - 👋 Hi, I’m @mohamadhoseinmarvi
 - 👀 I’m interested in python and data science and Hacking
 - 🌱 I’m currently learning matlab
-- 💞️ I’m looking to collaborate on python Project
+- 💞️ I’m looking to collaborate on python Projects
 - 📫 How to reach me : Mohamad.hosein.marviy@gmail.com

 <!---